core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ##Registree-ep registers with RD

 The registree-ep sends a Request to the RD accompanied by a CBOR Web Token (CWT).
 To prevent ambiguities, the URI of the authorized request cannot contain the ep= or the d= parameters which are specified in the CWT.
 When these parameters are present in the URI, the request is rejected with CoAP response code 4.00 (bad request).
-In {{fig-registree}}, the  CWT authorizes the registree-ep to register itself in the RD by specifying the certificate identifier of the registree-ep in the sub claim.
+The CWT of {{fig-registree}} authorizes the registree-ep to register itself in the RD by specifying the certificate identifier of the registree-ep in the sub claim.
 The same value is assigned to the endpoint name of the registree-ep in the RD.

 ~~~~
 The claim set of the CWT is represented in CBOR diagnostic notation
 {
      /iss/  1: ”coaps://as.example.com”,   / identifies the AS/
      /sub/ 2: ”Fairhair_01:02:03:04:05:06:07:08”,
-      / certificate identifier uniquely identifiess registree-ep/
+      / certificate identifier uniquely identifies registree-ep/
      /aud/ 3: ”coaps://rd.example.com”   / audience is the RD/
 }
 ~~~~